kagiko/vaultwarden-wiki/Proxy-examples.md

     # Optionally add extra authentication besides the ADMIN_TOKEN
     # Remove the comments below `#` and create the htpasswd_file to have it active
     #
+    # DO NOT add a trailing /, else you will experience issues
     #location /vault/admin {
     #  # See: https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/
     #  auth_basic "Private";